WesR/Halcyon/usage.md

 ## Example file bot
 This bot will auto join invited rooms.
 If it sees a message of type image, it will download the image into the lastImage var.
 When it sees the text "dump last file", it will upload the file to your homeserver under a new mxc URL, and send a message with that mxc url.

-The following are the recognised message types:
+The following are the recognized message types:
 + TEXT
 + EMOTE
 + NOTICE